 Seest thou one who denies the Reckoning?
 Then such is he who harshly repulses the orphan…. —The Small Kindnesses, 107:1–3

-To those who arrogantly propose the “win-win” of adoption, I ask you now: Do you feel no duty, no compulsion, to take on this, the grief of a mother for the child she hardly knew?
+To those who propose the “win-win” of adoption, I ask you now: Do you feel no duty, no compulsion, to take on this, the grief of a mother for the child she hardly knew?
 Now compounded by that of her son, grieving the one he never met?
-I will visit her grave on Friday, inch’allah, and I will place this crime on your shoulders as I place flowers at her resting place.
+I visited her grave two days before I left Beirut, and there, at that time, I placed this crime on your shoulders, just as I placed candles at her resting place.
 Will you, at long last, include us in your horrid calculus of valid humanity?
 Do you imagine, after all this, I will continue to suffer gladly your sidewise glances, your sneers, your judgments, your backstabbings, your underminings, your euthanizing musings?
-“Paradise lies at the feet of mothers”: a succinct condemnation of your arrogance and disdain.
-And I have nothing if not my mother’s resistance.
-Her story, of patience in the face of incalculable adversity, is one shared by millions of others.
-Her narrative of standing up to you is a comfort you cannot deliver and an agony you cannot assuage with your despicable adoption, its baleful marketing, its woeful mythologies.
-You have failed miserably, on a global scale and a universal level, and the displaced, and the dispossessed, and the disinherited now hold you to account.
+Above the crypt door was placed a mirror engraved with the words of the Prophet: “Paradise lies at the feet of mothers”: a succinct condemnation of your arrogance and disdain.
+Her story, of patience in the face of incalculable adversity, is one shared by millions of others, her narrative of standing up to you is a comfort you cannot deliver and an agony you cannot assuage with your despicable adoption, its baleful marketing, its woeful mythologies.
+To note: I have nothing if not my mother’s resistance, and I say to you now: You have failed miserably, on a global scale and on a universal level, and the displaced, and the dispossessed, and the disinherited now hold you to account.
 You are the inculcators of an intolerable misogyny; the doctrinaires of wretched misery, all in the name of “family”.
 What is your answer?
 How do you plead?